Must be valid at time of entry

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Cabo Verde.

-Visitors traveling to Cabo Verde who wish to participate in water sports, swimming, boating, and fishing should exercise extreme caution since the tides and currents around the islands are very strong.
-Several small fishing boats have been lost at sea in recent years and drownings occur each year on the beaches in Praia and on other islands.
+Exercise extreme caution when participating in water sports, such as swimming, boating, and fishing, as the tides and currents around the islands are very strong.
+Several small fishing boats have been lost at sea in recent years and drownings have occurred on the beaches in Praia and on other islands.

-Cabo Verde, similar to Hawaii, is an archipelago of volcanic islands.
-Although volcanoes on most of the islands are now inactive, seismologists still consider the entire island of Fogo to be an active volcano.
+The entire island of Fogo is considered to be an active volcano.
 Future eruptions remain a threat, as do earth tremors throughout the islands, especially on Fogo, Brava, and Santo Antão, and beneath the ocean channels that separate them.
-General information about natural disaster preparedness is available from the U.S. Federal Emergency Management Agency.
+General information about natural disaster preparedness is available from the Ready initiative.

 Petty crime and burglary are common in Cabo Verde, especially at marketplaces, festivals, street fairs, and public gatherings.
-Criminals do not necessarily target U.S. citizens, but rather anyone perceived to be affluent, regardless of nationality.
-Often, the perpetrators of petty theft and pickpocketing are gangs of street children, so visitors should avoid groups of children who appear to have no adult supervision.
+Criminals target anyone perceived to be affluent, regardless of nationality.
+Avoid groups of children who appear to have no adult supervision; the perpetrators of petty theft and pickpocketing are often groups of street children.
 Muggings occur often, particularly at night and in more isolated areas, and increasingly involve violence.
 The perpetrators are predominantly males between the ages of 14 and 25 operating in groups of two or more to attack their victims.
 Due to inadequate lighting in many public areas, often caused by rolling power cuts in urban neighborhoods, you should be especially vigilant after dark, carry a small flashlight to illuminate your path, never go out alone, keep vehicle doors and windows locked, and avoid isolated places.

-Counterfeit and pirated goods, although widely available in street markets in Praia, Mindelo, and elsewhere, are nevertheless illegal in both Cabo Verde and the United States.
+Counterfeit and pirated goods are illegal in both Cabo Verde and the United States.
 U.S. citizens who buy these goods are punishable under Cabo Verdean law.

 Victims of Crime: